-(ii) Te Puke West - All buildings adjacent to the Raparapahoe Stream and State Highway shall be developed in accordance with the standards and controls contained in the Te Puke West Urban Design Plan included in Appendix 7.

-- (iii) Any building failing to comply with these requirements shall require resource consent approval for a Non-Complying Activity. - (e) Commercial sexual services shall not be located within 150m of the main entrance of a sensitive site, or share a common boundary with a sensitive site. - (f) Transportation, Access, Parking and Loading See Section 4B.
+- (i) Te Puna Business Park Buildings shall be finished in exterior colours of natural/recessive shades that assist the development integrating visually with the neighbouring rural environment. - (ii) Te Puke West All buildings adjacent to the Raparapahoe Stream and State Highway shall be developed in accordance with the standards and controls contained in the Te Puke West Urban Design Plan included in Appendix 7. - (iii) Any building failing to comply with these requirements shall require resource consent approval for a Non-Complying Activity. - (e) Commercial sexual services shall not be located within 150m of the main entrance of a Sensitive Site, or share a common boundary with a Sensitive Site. - (f) Transportation, Access, Parking and Loading See Section 4B.

-All onsite parking, access and manoeuvring areas required by the rules in Section 4B Transport, Access, Parking and Loading shall be sealed to ensure dust is not generated by vehicular movements.
+All on-site parking, access and manoeuvring areas required by the rules in Section 4B "Transport, Access, Parking and Loading" shall be sealed to ensure dust is not generated by vehicular movements.

 - (g) Noise and Vibration See Section 4C.1.

 - (h) Storage and Disposal of Solid Waste See Section 4C.2.

 - (i) Lighting and Welding See Section 4C.3.

 - (j) Offensive Odours, Effluent Aerosols and Spray Drift See Section 4C.4.

 - (k) Screening -See Section 4C.5.

 - (I) Signs See Section 4D.

 - (m) Natural Environment See Section 5.

 - (n) Landscape See Section 6.

-- (o) Historic Heritage See Section 7.
+- (o) Cultural and Heritage See Section 7.

 - (p) Natural Hazards See Section 8.

-- (q) Hazardous Substances See Section 9.
+- (g) Hazardous Substances See Section 9.

 - (r) Financial Contributions See Section 11.

-21.4.2 Subdivision and Development - (see Section 12)
+18.4.2 Subdivision and Development - (See Section 12).

-(a) In addition to the subdivision and development standards in Section 12 all subdivision or development of land within the structure plan areas shown on the Planning Maps and in Appendix 7 shall be designed, approved and undertaken to incorporate and illustrate the infrastructure and mitigation features identified, including roading and road widening, walkways and cycleways, buffer areas, amenity screen landscaping, acoustics earth bunds/fences and stormwater collection systems as appropriate to the area.

-Any activity not in general accordance with the structure plan will require resource consent as a Non-Complying Activity.

-(b) No minimum lot size.
+- (a) In addition to the subdivision and development standards in Section 12 all subdivision or development of land within the structure plan areas shown on the Planning Maps and in Appendix 7 shall be designed, approved and undertaken to incorporate and illustrate the infrastructure and mitigation features identified, including roading and road widening, walkways and cycleways, buffer areas, amenity screen landscaping, acoustics earth bunds/fences and stormwater collection systems as appropriate to the area.
+Any activity not in general accordance with the structure plan will require resource consent as a Non-Complying Activity. - (b) No minimum lot size.

-21.5 Matters of Control
+18.5 Matters of control

-21.5.1 Controlled Activities - Additional Matters of Control for Te Puna Business Park
+18.5.1 Controlled Activities - additional matters of control for Te Puna Business Park